-Several Buddha carvings including Manthal Buddha rock in Skardu, carvings of stupas and Buddhist reliefs in Shigar and Khaplu in Baltistan; Karga Buddha and the Hanzal Stupa in Gilgit, rock carvings in the premises of KIU (Karakoram International University) in Gilgit; Rock carvings on the main KKH (Karakoram Highway) near Hunza (Haldikish); and hundreds of petroglyphs scattered along the KKH are the imprints left by the Buddhist caravans during the time of Buddhist height in the region.
+Several notable Buddha carvings, such as the Manthal Buddha Rock in Skardu, as well as carvings of stupas and Buddhist reliefs in Shigar and Khaplu in Baltistan, Karga Buddha and the Hanzal Stupa in Gilgit, and rock carvings near Hunza on the Karakoram Highway, serve as remnants of the Buddhist presence during this flourishing period.

-The triangular shaped rock measuring 20-foot wide and 30-foot high is decked with significant sculptures and inscriptions carved during the period of Buddhist sovereignty in the region.
-The front face has a dexterous carving of a huge sculpture of a meditating Buddha surrounded by 20 Bodhisattvas and two vicegerents (future Buddhas) standing on either side.
-According to Buddhist tradition, the convention of all Buddhas, from past to future, as represented on the Manthal Rock, is called ‘Mandal’ from which the name of the village Manthal is derived.
+This triangular rock, measuring 20 feet in width and 30 feet in height, is adorned with intricate sculptures and inscriptions from the period of Buddhist reign in the region.
+The front face boasts a skillful carving of a meditating Buddha, surrounded by 20 Bodhisattvas and two future Buddhas standing on either side.
+In accordance with Buddhist tradition, the assembly of Buddhas, from the past to the future, is depicted on the Manthal Rock.
+The name referred to as ‘Mandal,’ from which the village’s name, Manthal, derives.

-It was also believed that there was a platform to perform religious practices on the eastern side of the rock.
-Likewise, the area right behind the rock was spared to provide medical facilities by the Lamas.
-However, the actual platform does not exist anymore, and it was all believed to have washed.
+It is also believed that there was once a platform for religious ceremonies on the eastern side of the rock.
+Additionally, the area behind the rock was designated for medical facilities provided by the Lamas.
+However, the original platform no longer exists, likely washed away by time.